digitalrebar/doc/development/testing-bdd/internals/json.rst

 ^^^^^^^^^^^

 The BDD JSON parser is designed as a stand-alone JSON parser.
-It is used to support REST API calls
+It is used to support REST API calls.

 The JSON parser turns JSON (``{Key1:Value1, Key2:Value2}``)into an Erlang Tuple List (``[{Key1, Value1}, {Key2, Value2}]``) where each